zerothi/sisl/README.md

 ### Geometry manipulation ###

-sisl contain a class for manipulating geometries in a consistent and easy way.
+sisl contains a class for manipulating geometries in a consistent and easy way.
 Without using any other feature this enables you to easily create and manipulate structures in a consistent manner.